adam4321/CS-467_Software_Quiz/README.md

 #### Start Quiz

-Clicking START will begin the countdown timer for the quiz and take you to the quiz page with the list of questions and options.
+Clicking START will begin the countdown timer for the quiz and take you to the Quiz page with the list of questions and options.

 #### Take Quiz